 To succeed at Princeton, you set limits for yourself all the time.
 You limit your time on Netflix or the time you spend in meetings.
 Alcohol is no different: you need to decide for yourself where you draw the line.

 When it comes to alcohol, most people do set limits for themselves.
-For example, among Princeton students*:
+For example, among Princeton undergraduates*:

-- 28% of undergraduates are current non-drinkers including 18% who have never used alcohol.
+- 29% are current non-drinkers including 18% who have never used alcohol.

-- 63% reported 4 or fewer drinks the last time they drank
+- Of those who had ever used alcohol, 60% reported 4 or fewer drinks the last time they drank it.

-- About 22% reported only drinking 1 or 2 days out of the past 30 days and another 23% reported only drinking 3 to 5 days.
+- Of those who had used alcohol in the 30 days prior to taking the survey, about 26% reported only drinking 1 or 2 days out of the past 30 days and another 24% reported only drinking 3 to 5 days.

 Whether you choose to drink occasionally, regularly, or not at all, you’ll find helpful tips on these pages: